Panama City Beach, FL Fishing Charters

 PCB’s charter market divides cleanly into inshore bay fishing and offshore Gulf fishing.
 There is no backcountry or flats fishing here, this is bay and open Gulf, nothing else.

 Inshore (St. Andrews Bay): Yes.
 St. Andrews Bay is the calm-water option for families and anyone who wants protected water.
 The jetties at St. Andrews Pass are a notable structure spot where snapper and sheepshead stack around the rocks.
 Redfish and flounder are the primary inshore targets.
+Bay grass edges hold redfish through most of the fishing season, and the sandy bottom near bridge pilings and channel markers produces consistent flounder.
 This is bay fishing, not backcountry or flats, so expect open water with some surface chop in wind, not the still, shallow conditions of the Keys.

 Typical Prices in Panama City Beach